-- The City acquired an approximate five percent interest in the Hunter II Power Plant project for \$45,662. - In fiscal year 1990, the City acquired an approximate ten percent entitlement in UAMPS' share of a transmission service project from Craig, Colorado to Mona, Utah (the Craig-Mona project) for \$1,805,428. - In fiscal year 1994, the City acquired an additional 1.6 megawatts of plant capacity in the San Juan Generating Station Unit 4 for \$1,953,599. - In fiscal year 2009, the City acquired an interconnection with Granger Electric at their electric generating facility in South Jordan for \$550,000.
+- The City acquired an approximate five percent interest in the Hunter II Power Plant project for \$45,662. - In fiscal year 1990, the City acquired an approximate ten percent entitlement in UAMPS' share of a transmission service project from Craig, Colorado to Mona, Utah (the Craig-Mona project) for \$1,805,428. - In fiscal year 1994, the City acquired an additional 1.6 megawatts of plant capacity in the San Juan Generating Station Unit 4 for \$1,953,599.
+This plant has been subsequently closed in September 2022. - In fiscal year 2009, the City acquired an interconnection with Granger Electric at their electric generating facility in South Jordan for \$550,000.

 These entitlement payments represent prepayment of future generation fees for the projects and are being amortized over the lives of the service contracts.
-The unamortized balance of prepaid generation and transmission fees at June 30, 2021 is \$921,646, reported as an intangible asset.
+The unamortized balance of prepaid generation and transmission fees at June 30, 2022 is \$845,096, reported as an intangible asset.